A parents' guide to the key stage 1 SATs

 It's possible they'll give the scaled scores for maths, reading and writing, but my guess is it's more likely they will summarise the score in a general statement such as "your child is working at the national standard".

-In order to spread all pupils across a scaled score range - from say 70 to 130 - the test must include some difficult questions that most pupils will get wrong.
+In order to spread all pupils across a scaled score range - from 70 to 130, for example - the test must include some difficult questions that most pupils will get wrong.
 The class teachers will manage this by allowing pupils to skip questions.

-For more on this, ready my follow up article from Summer 2016 - "A Guide To My Child's (Somewhat Confusing) Key Stage 1 SAT Results."
+For more on this, read "A Guide To My Child's (Somewhat Confusing) Key Stage 1 SAT Results."

 The resounding advice coming from teachers is to remain calm and not to panic or worry as your anxiety is likely to be passed onto your child.